samuelmv29/scheduler/README.md

 You will implement a system call that will set an attribute, color, of a process.
 The valid colors a process can be assigned are RED, ORANGE, YELLOW, GREEN, BLUE, INDIGO, and VIOLET.
 You will store the color of a process in its process control block.
 This routine should return 0 if successful, and -1 otherwise (if, for example, the caller passes in an invalid color).

 ### int setTickets(int)
 This system call sets the number of tickets of the calling process.
 By default, each process should get one ticket; calling this routine makes it such that a process can raise the number of tickets it receives, and thus receive a higher proportion of CPU cycles.
 This routine should return 0 if successful, and -1 otherwise (if, for example, the caller passes in a number less than one).
-The number of tickets a process can have an itneger value of the range 1 to 256.
+The number of tickets a process can have an integer value of the range 1 to 256.

 You'll need to assign tickets to a process when it is created.
 Specfically, you'll need to make sure a child process inherits the same number of tickets as its parents.
 Thus, if the parent has 10 tickets, and calls fork() to create a child process, the child should also get 10 tickets.